 The goals of the study were to measure the impact of an educational program on the variables above and compare the two different delayed prescribing strategies.

 Self-report instruments were used to investigating the effectiveness in an education program to improve patients’ knowledge of appropriate antibiotics use and compare two different delayed prescribing strategies in reducing antibiotic prescriptions filled.

 The patient led delayed prescription strategy, in addition to the patient education, resulted in a statistically significant decreased of antibiotic prescriptions filled by subjects diagnosed with an uncomplicated URIs.
 The patients’ antibiotic use was strongly related to the severity of symptoms on day three.
 More than 50% of the patients stating that symptomatic treatment helped.
 The perceived helpfulness of symptomatic treatment is strongly associated with decreased antibiotics use in this study.
 The educational program did not make any statistically significance in decreasing the use of antibiotics, but it did help to increase the patient’s satisfaction.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Cheah, Foong-Chee Joann, "Strategies for Uncomplicated Upper Respiratory Infections and Patient Satisfaction" (2018).
-All Regis University Theses.
+Student Publications.
 856.